pusher/websockets-from-scratch-tutorial/README.md

 Upon initializaton, a `TCPServer` object, will be created with our host and port options - though it will not run until we '`accept`' it.
 Remember to require the built-in `socket` library that lets you create TCP connections.

-On calling `#accept`, our `WebSocketServer` will constantly be listening for incoming WebSocket requests.
+On calling `#accept`, our `WebSocketServer` will be responding to any incoming WebSocket requests.
 It will be responsible for validating incoming HTTP requests, and sending back a handshake.
-If a handshake can and has been made - that is, if send_handshake returns true - it will return a new `WebSocketConnection`, as shown in the example below.
+If a handshake can and has been made - that is, if send_handshake returns `true` - it will return a new `WebSocketConnection`, as shown in the example below.

 ```ruby
 class WebSocketServer